70 18 welding rods are the backbone of Welding for the construction industry.

 It was all 6010 and 7018...and even some 11018 for high strength steel welds.

-I here that in the UK, 6013 rods are used a lot for pipe welding...But Here in the USA , 6013 rods are rarely used for code work.
+I have heard that in the UK, 6013 rods are used a lot for pipe welding...But Here in the USA , 6013 rods are rarely if ever used for code work.

 So why practice with 6013 when all the paying jobs use E7018?

-I guess thats why Tulsa Welding School in Jacksonville, FL only uses E7018 for padding beads during their phase one training plan.
+I guess thats why some welding schools only uses E7018 for padding beads during the first few days of welding school.

 See more stick welding videos